Access For All Days Out

 The access stairs to the Castle and it’s Upper Floor are not suitable for Non-Ambulant visitors.

 This decision has been based on current UK.Gov.
 Guidance on the reduction of the transmission risk of COVID-19.
-This restriction will be reviewed, in line with the UK.gov Roadmap, on 21st June 2021.

 - The main visitor car park and some of the paths around the grounds are laid to gravel.